thewizardplusplus/vk-bot/readme.md

 * special responses:
     * request of a join to the group;
     * preliminary response about a receiving of a message for a processing;
+    * special response on an error in a message processing;
 * attachments:
     * support attachments in a response (see below for details);
     * automatically load attachments from a command response;